Frequently Asked Questions

 Is smoking permitted?

 For the safety and welfare of all residents and staff, we are a non-smoking community.
-There are designated smoking areas in the outdoor areas.
+There are designated smoking areas in designated outdoor areas.

 Can I bring in my loved one’s favorite food?

 Consistent with the provision of special diets, always consult with the Wellness Director before bringing food to residents.
 Any food kept in the room must be in properly sealed containers.